Nancy Crow quilt art classes

 • Dark values

-Any color can be
+Any color (except

 • GLOWING tones are any colors mixed with yellow and which have a glow coming off the surface.